atomly/packages/README.md

 ## Environmental Variables File Template

 The following configuration is necessary to run the application.
-The following env. variables are working examples, make sure to fill them with the valid host IP and port where your local database is, as well as the user.
+The following env. variables are working examples, make sure to fill them with the valid host IP and port where your local database is hosted, as well as the user.
 It's possible to add a cloud-hosted database as well.

 ```.env
 # Node #